 Selected Social Determinants of Health for Rural Oregon

-Most Oregonians have some form of health insurance coverage, although 13.0% of its residents lack health insurance (Kaiser, 2013).
-According to the USDA Economic Research Service, the average per-capita income for Oregonians in 2013 was $39,848, although rural per-capita income lagged at $34,726.
-Estimates from 2013 indicate a poverty rate of 18.8% exists in rural Oregon, compared to a 16.1% level in urban areas of the state.
-The ERS reports, based on 2009-2013 ACS data, that 13.0% of the rural population has not completed high school, compared to 10.1% of urban populations.
+Most Oregonians have some form of health insurance coverage, although 8% of its residents lack health insurance (Kaiser, 2014).
+According to the USDA Economic Research Service, the average per-capita income for Oregonians in 2014 was $41,220, although rural per-capita income lagged at $35,249.
+The ERS reports, based on 2010-2014 ACS data, that the poverty rate in rural Oregon is 18.4%, compared with 16.4% in urban areas of the state.
+13.0% of the rural population has not completed high school, while 10.0% of the urban population lacks a high school diploma according to 2010-2014 ACS data reported by ERS.
 The unemployment rate in rural Oregon is at 8.4%, while in urban Oregon it is at 6.7% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.

 Centers for Medicare and Medicaid Services: Rural Health Clinic List; Flex Monitoring Team: Critical Access Hospital List; Kaiser Family Foundation State Health Facts; National Association of Community Health Centers: Key Health Center Data By State; Oregon Office of Rural Health; U.S. Census Bureau QuickFacts; USDA Economic Research Service: State Fact Sheets